deepjs/getting-started-with-deep/tutorial.md

 ```shell
 node --version
 ```
-and you need bower to install browser packages running this command to install bower:
+and you need bower to install browser packages.

+run this command to install bower:
 ```shell
 npm install -g bower
 ```